 Letter of recommendation from two registered, senior, dentally-qualified clinicians who are able to verify the details of the application

 Applicants will provide evidence of a satisfactory, recent CQC evaluation of the dental practice where they are principally based, will confirm that the case mix is balanced and that it will demonstrate sufficient flexibility of presentation.

-The University of Leeds will undertake a Skype interview (criteria will be published) to validate this statement.
+The University of Leeds will undertake a telephone interview (criteria will be published) to validate this statement.